Analysis Of The Health Care Law

 Yet to motivate people currently without health insurance to purchase it, the cost must be less than the penalty for failing to purchase it.
 And it’s not: who believes anyone will be able to find insurance for less than $750 per year?

 But let’s put that problem aside for a moment and assume enough healthy people currently without health insurance will indeed purchase it.
 I agree that almost certainly then there will be an even distribution of these new healthy enrollees across most insurance plans—”spreading the wealth” so to speak—that will minimize adverse selection (where certain insurance companies get stuck with the sickest patients who cost the most).
 But the idea that this will lower premiums simply doesn’t follow.
 First, it ignores the actual cause of increased premiums—the continually increasing cost of providing health care.
 It costs doctors and hospitals more to provide care as time goes on so they charge more, so insurance companies have to pay more, so they raise premiums.
 The increased revenues insurance companies will enjoy from the huge influx of new (healthy) enrollees may widen their profit margins enough to enable them to hold off on increasing premiums for a while.
 But eventually they’ll have to start raising premiums again when health care costs rise above a certain threshold.
-Which they will, as nothing in the health care law directly addresses the true cause of increasing health care costs (as I discussed in a previous post, A Prescription For The Health Care Crisis, and which I discuss again below).
+Which they will, as nothing in the health care law directly addresses the true cause of increasing health care costs.

 But even if the rise of our nation’s health care bill plateaued, why would higher profits lead insurance companies to reduce their premiums if no one can take away their customers?
 Everyone in America will now be required to have health insurance and large insurance companies (that might be able to afford reducing premiums) operate in relatively competition-free markets (residents of one state can’t buy insurance from companies that operate in another).
 The end result?
 Consumers currently have almost no ability to “vote with their feet.”
 Thus, no competitive pressure exists to motivate insurance companies to lower their premiums at all.
 Quite the opposite: they have every reason in the world to pocket that extra money they’ll get from all the new enrollees (for one thing, it makes their shareholders happy, which means you if your 401K happens to include a health insurance company or two).
 No wonder the stock market valuations of most large insurance companies surged when the health care law was first passed.